 Physical Education and Games

-The main aim of our P.E. programme is enjoyment of physical activity, with the added bonus of improved skill, fitness, strength and agility.
+The main aim of our P.E. programme is enjoyment of physical activity alongside improving skill, fitness, strength and agility.
 Our children take part in gymnastics, dance/movement, games, skills and athletics.
-Where possible we try to supplement our P.E. curriculum and to take advantage of opportunities offered to us to allow children to try different sports within the school P.E. programme.
-There is also a full swimming programme at a local pool for Year 3 and 4 children.
-We use a scheme called 'Real PE' to help us deliver the physical education requirements.
-Further information is available by contacting the PE subject leader.
+Where possible we try to supplement our P.E. curriculum by taking advantage of opportunities offered to us to allow children to try different sports.
+There is also a full swimming programme at our local pool for Key Stage 2 children to ensure children are able to swim at least 25 metres by the end of year 6.

 The school provides a wide range of after school clubs and activities.
 At appropriate stages in their school life, children are actively encouraged to involve themselves in our programme.
 Extra curricular activities are seen as an important extension of school life where children can try things out, extend skills or compete in a structured and planned way.
 Teachers, classroom assistants, external agencies, parents and friends of the school are all involved in providing a range of activities that has included: